-People who believe they have been the victim of a sex offense, domestic violence, dating violence, sexual assault, or stalking should immediately report the incident to the CSUPD by calling 3911 or 410-951-3911.
+People who believe they have been the victim of a sex offense, domestic violence, dating violence, sexual assault, or stalking should immediately report the incident to a CSA Member they feel comfortable with as listed under Campus Security Authority or directly to the CSUPD by calling 3911 or 410-951-3911.
 The following is strongly suggested.
 If a sexual assault occurs off campus, the victim should report the incident to the Police Department of the jurisdiction.
 Get to a safe place and call the police immediately;